Hiroshi Nakamura (artist): Bigakkō

 Nakamura was one of the founding teachers at Bigakkō with Natsuyuki Nakanishi.
 This school was developed with the publisher Gendai Shicho-sha in 1969.
 Nakamura taught the painting workshop.
 As Nakamura has described, the school was conceived after the stagnation of radical politics in Japan after the failure of 1968 as a means to reimagine political and social practice through art.
 Within Nakamura's class, the students learned Western painting techniques as antithetical to the Modernism that pervaded Japanese art schools at the time.
 According to Nakamura, Japan's exposure to Western art in the late 19th century meant that its relation to Western art had been bound up with modernism beginning with Impressionism.
 This meant that Japanese modern art had not foundation of realism.
-One of the exercises Nakamura employed to achieve this was a copying of the Mona Lisa in graphite using a pencil with 10cm-long lead and beginning from her right eye.
+One of the exercises Nakamura employed to achieve this was a copying of the Mona Lisa in graphite using a pencil with 10 cm-long lead and beginning from her right eye.
 In another exercise, Nakamura had his students create memory books, a kind of scrap-booking and writing process in which they reflected upon their own experiences.
-As Yoshiko Shimada notes, “For Nakamura, a painting should come out of the conflict between outside, the political or objective, and inside, the personal and subjective, and establish itself as an autonomous entity independent of even the artist himself.”
+As Yoshiko Shimada notes, "For Nakamura, a painting should come out of the conflict between outside, the political or objective, and inside, the personal and subjective, and establish itself as an autonomous entity independent of even the artist himself."